 The people who have suggested it believed it would be very beneficial to me.
 It’s not something I have to do for my health, but all signs point to it being good for my health.
 Research suggests it decreases anxiety, stress, and depression, and increases memory, attention, immune function, and positive emotions.
 How could this be bad?

-My friend Will swears by it, but he also learned to meditate when he was just a little kid from a guy he calls “The Swami”.
+My friend Will swears by it.
+He learned to meditate when he was just a little kid from a guy he calls “The Swami”.
 Apparently, Will’s mom took him with her when she went to The Swami to learn to meditate and figured if it was good for her, it was good for Will.
-He has been meditating now for almost 45 years and since he’s successful, healthy, and definitely chill, I figure that’s a good endorsement.
+He has been meditating now for over 45 years and since he’s successful, healthy, and definitely chill, I figure that’s a good endorsement.
 Brittan also meditates and knows how to ratchet herself down to a peaceful state.

 I kept telling myself I would look into it.
 There are gobs of how-to articles to learn from, and Brittan even gave me a book about it, so it was time to get my meditation on!